Rokiis1/roadmap/types_of_testing/types_of_testing.md

 - [Static Testing](#static-testing)
 - [Differences Between Static Testing and Dynamic Testing](#differences-between-static-testing-and-dynamic-testing)

-**Explanation:**

-- **Dynamic Testing:** Involves executing the software to validate its behavior.
-  - **Purpose:** To find defects by executing the code.
-  - **Techniques:** Functional testing, non-functional testing.

-- **Static Testing:** Involves reviewing documentation and code without executing the software.
-  - **Purpose:** To find defects early in the development process.
-  - **Techniques:** Manual reviews, static analysis using tools.

 ## Dynamic Testing

 **Explanation:**

-Dynamic testing involves methods used in software development that require the execution of the software.
+Dynamic testing involves methods used in software development that require the execution of the software to find defects.
 These methods are used to validate both the functional and non-functional behavior of software.
-They are often used in conjunction with static testing methods, which do not require executing the software.

 <details>
     <summary>Overview:</summary>